ps915/Chorus-RF-Laptimer-PCB/README.md

 * i did not tested this PCB.
 To V3.0 i just added the Diodes and did cleaned it up a bit.
 V3.0 worked so far.
 Please report any issues!

 # Important
-#### up to 4 nodes
+#### Less than 4 nodes?
-You can also just use one or two nodes.
-All you haveto do is bridge TX/RX (see on silkscreen) of the other nodes Always use at least "Node1" because the voltage measurement is connected to this node.
+You can use less than 4 nodes.
+All you have to do, is to bridge TX/RX (see silkscreen) of the unused nodes.
+Always use at least "Node1" because the voltage measurement is connected to this node.
-#### 5V power via USB
+#### 5 V power via USB
-if you want to power the unit via 5V USB, please remove stepdown "Arduino" and bridge IN and OUT.
+If you want to power the unit via 5 V USB, please remove stepdown marked as "Arduino" and bridge IN and OUT of it to pass the power from the USB to the Arduios.
-#### connect 2 or more PCBS
+#### How to track 8 pilots and more
+If you plan to track more than 4 pilots at the same time, connect just connect two or more PCBs together.
-If you plan to connect more PCBS together, please always set the Loopback Jumper to the first PCB Then connect the next PCB via 6Pin wire.
-On the first PCB, bridge MV.
-On following PCBs please bridge GM.
-WiFi Module always connects to the last PCB.
+* Please always set the Loopback Jumper to the first PCB.
+* Connect the next PCB via 6Pin JST cable
+* On the first PCB, bridge MV
+* On following PCBs please bridge GM
+* WiFi/Bluetooth Module always connects to the last PCB.
 <img src="https://raw.githubusercontent.com/ps915/Chorus-RF-Laptimer-PCB/master/p5.jpg">

 # What do you need (4 nodes)